practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 When you `fork`, you start with one process and end up with two processes that are *exactly the same*.
 In some cases, this means that everything is copied from one process to the other.
-In other cases, if [copy-on-write semantics](http://en.wikipedia.org/wiki/Copy-on-write) are implemented, the processes may physically share memory until one of the processes tries to modify it, at which point each gets its own copy written out.
+But if [copy-on-write semantics](http://en.wikipedia.org/wiki/Copy-on-write) are implemented, the two processes may physically share memory until one of them tries to modify it; then each gets its own copy written out.

-We still haven't quite figured out yet how we'd implement the `system` method.
+While understanding `fork` is certainly helpful, we still haven't quite figured out how to implement the `system` method.
 We know that we can take our Ruby process and create a copy of it with `fork`, but then how do we turn the new child process into an `echo` process?

 ## Fork + Exec